KarakulakTulay/RCCTypes/README.md

-This repository has the codes to analyse AXL, MET, and SRC in RCC subtypes using;
+This repository has the codes to analyse AXL, MET, and SRC in ccRCC and pRCC using;
 - TCGAPlot
-- TCGABiolinks
-- maftools